 20. Donate to charity on your customer’s behalf

 Ultimately, this tactic makes shoppers feel good about visiting your store and might urge them to spend slightly more at their next checkout.
 Just make sure to advertise in your store or business that you are planning on donating, as well as how much or what percentage of your sales.

-24. Start an exclusive mailing list
+26. Start an exclusive mailing list

 People love feeling like they’re special or privy to a secret.
 Start by putting loyal customers on an “exclusive” mailing list that will give them first dibs on special events, discounts and promotions.
 This doesn’t necessarily mean that you are creating additional discounts or holding additional promotions for loyal customers, it might just mean that your loyal customers are alerted first to when your sales will be.

-25. Celebrate your customers’ accomplishments with them
+27. Celebrate your customers’ accomplishments with them

 Is Sally having a baby?
 Or maybe Lisa just graduated from college?
-Take this opportunity to send either an email or note in the mail congratulating them on their special milestone.
+Have managers take this opportunity to send either an email or note in the mail congratulating them on their special milestone.
 Include a discount code to show your appreciation and an expiration date to create a sense of urgency.

 A little loyalty can go a long way

-Looking to strengthen your customer loyalty?
-Chat with one of our experts to see how Lightspeed can automate your rewards program and help you keep tabs on valuable customer data.
+Watch a demo to see how Lightspeed can boost your customer experience, empower your loyalty program and help you keep tabs on valuable customer data.